cosmos/cosmos-sdk/docs/architecture/adr-025-ibc-passive-channels.md

 // ...
   // Emit Event with Channel metadata for the relayer to pick up and
   // relay to the other chain
-  ctx.EventManager().EmitEvents(sdk.Events{
+  // This appears immediately before the successful return statement. ctx.EventManager().EmitEvents(sdk.Events{
     sdk.NewEvent(
       types.EventTypeChannelMeta,